In the guide

 The country of origin or place of provenance should be marked if failure to do so would be misleading.
 (This place of provenance is a more local description than country of origin - for example, English strawberries or Tasmanian apples.)Back to top

-These are required to bear a list of ingredients.
-For example, some prepared salads, dried fruit and peeled potatoes are treated with preservative solution to keep them fresh; this must be declared as an ingredient.Back to top
+These are required to bear a list of ingredients, unless the product is made up of a single ingredient.
+Some prepared salads, dried fruit and peeled potatoes are treated with preservative solution to keep them fresh; this, and anything else that has been added, must be declared as an ingredient.Back to top

-If sulphur dioxide or sulphites have been used as a preservative, they must be highlighted in the ingredients list in order to comply with allergen-labelling requirements.Back to top
+If sulphur dioxide or sulphites have been used as a preservative, they must be highlighted in the ingredients list in order to comply with allergen-labelling requirements.
+For further information on allergen labelling see 'Food allergens and intolerance'.Back to top

-EU Regulation (EC) No 1333/2008 on food additives
+Regulation (EC) No 1333/2008 on food additives

-EU Regulation (EU) No 1169/2011 on the provision of food information to consumers
+Regulation (EU) No 1169/2011 on the provision of food information to consumers